 Anticipatory Care Planning

 Anticipatory Care Planning is about individual people thinking ahead and understanding their health.
 Its about knowing how to use services better and help people make choices about their future care.
-You can get this service from your GP or community nurse or you can go online at Health Improvement Scotland and search for Anticipatory Care Planning.
+You can get this service from your GP or community nurse or on Health Improvement Scotland's Anticipatory Care Planning.